-This function allows you to enable or disable PCI 2.1 features including passive release and delayed transaction.
-Leave Enabled (default setting) for PCI 2.1 compliancy.
+This function allows you to enable or disable PCI 2.1 features.
+Leave on the default Enabled setting for PCI 2.1 compliancy.

 Memory Hole At 15M-16M (Disabled)

 Enabling this feature reserves 15MB to 16MB memory address space to ISA expansion cards that specifically require this setting.
 This makes the memory from 15MB and up unavailable to the system.
 Expansion cards can only access memory up to 16MB.
 The default is Disabled.